jameszah/ESP32-CAM-Video-Recorder/README.md

 3. Your Timezone for use in filenames
 4. Defaults for framesize, quality, ... and if the recording should start on reboot of the ESP32 without receiving a command

-Sample videos produced by the program in the /sample folder -- it is not GoPro quality, but then GoPro's don't cost $10.
+Sample videos produced by the program in the /sample-output folder -- it is not GoPro quality, but then GoPro's don't cost $10.

+While not necessay, following is how I dealt with the "Flash" led on the front of the ESP32-CAm chip.

 Picture below shows my solution to the "Flash" led, aka "the Blinding Disk-Active light".
 The led turns on whenever you are are writing data to the SD chip, which is normally after you have taken the picture, so you don't need the flash on any more!